imsuru/YDL-assignment/README.md

 1. open the terminal and type npm run dev

 how to start the backend:
+1. open the terminal
-1. cd src
+2. cd src
-2. cd form-backend
+3. cd form-backend
-3. node server.js
+4. node server.js